Boca Raton's most individualized private school

 Children learn at the Claremont Montessori School because the teacher guides have made the curriculum interesting, even exciting.
 Textbooks and workbooks are not used at the elementary level except in the teaching of Spanish and French languages.

 Our students have demonstrated exceptional interests in horse biology, trigonometry, human anatomy, cosmology, comparative literature, mythology, political science, peace studies and meteorology to name just a few disciplines that were pursued individually or in small groups with the assistance of cooperative teacher/guides.
 Where will these special interests lead our students?
 Only time will tell.

 The Claremont Montessori School campus is located adjacent to Florida Atlantic University.
-For the past eighteen years our students have "mined" the resources of F.A.U.
-Currently, three former Claremont students are enrolled in F.A.U.'s ground-breaking High School program, and one just graduated from that program in mid-May.
+For the past twenty-three years our students have "mined" the resources of F.A.U.
+Currently, six former Claremont students are enrolled in F.A.U.'s ground-breaking High School program, and one just graduated from that program in mid-May.
 Admission to F.A.U.'s High School is extremely competitive.
 Once enrolled, ninth-graders spend a year in a more traditional sequestered high school enviornment.
 But, tenth, eleventh and twelfth-graders take their classes with college students on F.A.U.'s main campus.
 All of these classes are equivalent to advanced-placement classes.